Dupchuwangmo7/Dupchuwangmo7.github.io/_posts/2024-3-25-DBS101_FlippedClass6.md

 -  key-value database used for storing data temporarily for faster retrieval.

 ### 3. Graph Database
-It focus on the relationship between the elements and stores data in the form of nodes in the database. the connection between the nodes are called links or relationships.
+It focus on the relationship between the elements and stores data in the form of nodes in the database.
+Connection between the nodes are called links or relationships.
 The key features of graph database are it is easy to identify the relationship between the data by using liks and query's output is real-time results.

 ![alt text](<../images/DBS101-images/Screenshot from 2024-03-26 22-32-02.png>)

 Advantages
-- has ability to handle relational data, uch as relationships between people, places and things.
+- has ability to handle relational data, such as relationships between people, places and things.
 -  Graphs are a good match for complex relationships between entities.
 - graph databases can be used to model complex data in many domains.
 - Every entity and their relationships in the real world can be represented as a graph.